Kings Row: Filming

-Filming started in July, 1941 and continued until October.
+Filming started in July 1941 at the Warner Bros.
+Studios Burbank and continued until October.

 The pivotal scene in which Drake McHugh wakes up to find his legs amputated posed an acting challenge for Reagan who was supposed to say "Where's the rest of me?" in a convincing manner.
 In City of Nets, Otto Friedrich noted that the movie had a formidable array of acting talent and the scene in which Reagan saw that his legs were gone was his "one great opportunity."
 Reagan recalled in his memoir that he had "neither the experience nor talent to fake it," so he undertook exhaustive research, talking to doctors and to people with disabilities and practicing the line every chance he got.

 On the night before the scene was shot, he had little sleep so he looked suitably worn out.
 Sam Wood shot the scene without rehearsal.
-He called out for Randy which was not in the script but Ann Sheridan was there and responded.
+He called out for Randy, which was not in the script, but Ann Sheridan was there and responded.
 The scene was extremely effective and there was no need for another take.

+David Lewis called William Cameron Menzies:

+Probably the most brilliant man I have ever known in his field.
+He sketched the entire production shot-by-shot, creating the most imaginative sets and lighting, and did every camera setup for Sam, who turned out to be an unusual director.
+He knew nothing about the camera, nothing about script, and little about casting.
+Not only was Menzies on the set for everything, Sam rarely let me out of his sight, either.
+Before shooting he would say to me, “What is this scene about?”
+I would tell him and he would whisper in an actor’s ear the magic words that brought forth a fine performance.
+In spite of his unorthodox method of working, I thought him worth his money.